snufftapeghost/snufftapeghost/README.md

 (sometimes overly) dark humor, cursing, sexual jokes and whatnot are a standard with me. if youre uncomfortable with this type of stuff dont try to get me to adjust to accommodate you, just DNI |ω·)/<br>
 <br>
-i block freely ✧(・ω・*)<br>
+i block freely ヾ(・ω・)<br>
 <br>
-under 14 and above 25 - i dont mind interacting, but please do not attempt to befriend me (¯ . ¯σ)
+under 14 and above 25 - i dont mind interacting, but please do not attempt to befriend me (¯ ¯٥)

 </details>